szaghi/ZOO/README.md

 Please, read the documentation of each library contained into their own repository: here no documentation is shipped.

+##### One ring to rule them all
+A centralized module exposing **all pets** is also provided, i.e. [zoo.f90](https://github.com/szaghi/ZOO/tree/master/src/zoo.f90), see install section for more details.

+##### Note on updates

+The ZOO provides always a *recent master* branch version of each library: ZOO is itself updated quite often.
+Anyhow, local ZOOs can be updated by the end-user by means of the provided `zoo_update.sh` script, see install section for more details.

 Go to [Top](#top)

 ### Copyrights